 Just How Big is the Largest Toad in the World?

 The average length for an adult cane toad is 4-6 inches from snout to rear end, this does not include the length of the legs when outstretched.
 If these toads only ever grew to six inches long though, they wouldn’t be the largest toad in the world.
 In fact, the largest toad in the world grows up to a whopping nine inches long.
-Females are slightly bigger than males, and some may even exceed nine inches in length.
+Females are slightly bigger than males.
+And there are reports of cane toads growing up to an astounding 15 inches long, and weighing up to four pounds.

 Are Cane Toads Poisonous?